kittsville/Hypervote/readme.md

 ![Hypervote Logo](https://github.com/kittsville/Hypervote/raw/master/public/assets/screenshot.png)

 Hypervote is a live voting system that allows people to express themselves democratically through their browsers.
 Users can vote to express approval, neutrality or disapproval and view those opinions on a constantly updating line graph.
+Hypervote allows for the simple gauging of a crowd's opinion.

+Hypervote is built as a REST API using the PHP microframework [Lumen](http://lumen.laravel.com/).
+The front-end is a lightweight web app built from modular JavaScript components.

 ## Requirements